DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-tasks.md

 ## Add a Task

-Right-click a task and select the "Add" [context menu item](~/interface-elements-for-web/articles/gantt/context-menu.md) or click the "Add Item" [toolbar item](~/interface-elements-for-web/articles/gantt/toolbar.md) to create a task:
+Right-click a task and select the "Add" [context menu item](~/interface-elements-for-web/articles/gantt/context-menu.md) or click the "Add Task" [toolbar item](~/interface-elements-for-web/articles/gantt/toolbar.md) to create a task:

 - "New Task" - Appends a new task at the same level as the selected task.